-Unless you write a user interface for the exit programs (such as the one provided by Network Security) you must manually add names or TCP/IP addresses into a data area, database file, or the program.
+Unless you write a user interface for the exit programs (such as the one provided by Exit Point Manager for IBM i) you must manually add names or TCP/IP addresses into a data area, database file, or the program.
 Entering data such as TCP/IP addresses manually is extremely error-prone and confusing for non-technical operators and administrators.

 Sometimes IBM releases PTFs that break exit programs.